dako-23/React-JS/README.md

 - Open http://localhost:5173 to view it in the browser.

 2. Deployment & Performance
-- The client-side is hosted on Firebase Hosting, ensuring fast and secure global delivery. - https://dako23.web.app/
+- The client-side is hosted on Firebase Hosting - https://dako23.web.app/

 - The backend is hosted on Render.com, managing real-time interactions and database.